-Tongue tie is often present at birth condition present at birth that restricts the tongue’s range of motion
+Tongue tie, often present at birth, restricts the tongue’s range of motion.

 An individual with tongue tie often has an unusually short, thick or tight band of tissue (lingual frenulum) which tethers the bottom of the tongue’s tip to the floor of the mouth.
 In babies this may interfere with breast-feeding.
 Someone who has tongue-tie might have difficulty sticking out his or her tongue.
 Tongue tie can also affect the way an individual eats, speaks and swallows.

 Sometimes, tongue tie does not cause any problems.
 However, other times, it requires a simple surgical procedure to correct.

 Tongue tie is a congenital issue that may become apparent soon after birth and occurs when the tongue does not separate from the floor of the mouth during womb development.
 Note that an individual may be “tongue tied” to various degrees.

 Tongue tie is estimated to affect 4-11% of newborns but may go unnoticed until other issues become evident – see signs and symptoms below.